nix-community/awesome-nix/README.md

 * [Channel History](https://channels.nix.gsc.io) - Get historical git commits for Nix channels.
 * [Nix Infra Status](https://status.nixos.org) - Get the age and current git commit of each Nix channel.
+* [nixpkgs PR tracker](https://nixpk.gs/pr-tracker.html) - A tracker for whether a PR has made it into a channel yet.

 ## Deployment Tools